-One of the cutest dogs because of their faces, they also come in various colors, including red and white, lemon, and also tricolor.
+They are one of the cutest dogs because their faces come in various colors, including red and white, lemon, and tricolor.
 The beagle is known as the most popular hound dog to pet owners.

 This long-haired collie stands up to 22 inches and weighs up to 55 pounds.
-Their double coat resembles the coat of the Old English Sheepdog, but are slightly smaller.
+Their double coat resembles the coat of the Old English Sheepdog but is slightly smaller.

 They have a bouncy nature with high energy.
 Their hair also requires weekly grooming; otherwise, their hair becomes matted.
-A very loyal dog, the Bearded Collie is highly intelligent and can become bored if training is not varied enough for them.
+A very loyal dog, the Bearded Collie is intelligent and can become bored if training is not varied enough.

-The Beauceron is a very versatile as a working dog, and has been used as a search dog, police dog, supply transport dog, messenger dog, land mine detection dog, and a rescue dog.
-They are very dominant dogs but can be trained to be great watchdogs.
+The Beauceron is very versatile as a working dog and has been used as a search dog, police dog, supply transport dog, messenger dog, land mine detection dog, and rescue dog.
+They are very dominant dogs but can be trained to be excellent watchdogs.

 Standing at just 17.5 inches tall, they weigh up to 23 pounds.
 They are born with dark brown or black fur, which lightens to gray or a liver color as they age.

-Originally bred as a sheep-herding dog, the Belgian Laekenois (pronounced Lak-in-wah) is one of four dogs native to Belgium.
-Standing at 26 inches tall, and weighing 65 pounds, they have a brown and white woolly coat.
+Bred initially as a sheep-herding dog, the Belgian Laekenois (pronounced Lak-in-wah) is one of four native to Belgium.
+Standing at 26 inches tall and weighing 65 pounds, they have a brown and white woolly coat.

 They have a black muzzle and tail and require regular brushing.
 They need a lot of daily exercise and are excellent working dogs.

 The Belgian Malinois is another dog bred to be a sheepdog.
-They are a medium to large dog, standing 26 inches tall and weighing up to 80 pounds.
+They are medium to large dogs, standing 26 inches tall and weighing up to 80 pounds.

-They generally have a black mask with black ears.
+They generally have black masks with black ears.
 Their coat is fawn to mahogany and tan.
 They are very loyal dogs and are very people-oriented.
-They need a lot of exercise, and a lot of one to one attention from their master to keep them happy.
+They need a lot of exercises and one-to-one attention from their master to keep them happy.

 The Belgian Sheepdog is also known as the Belgian Shepherd.
-They are a medium to large-sized dog.
+They are medium to large-sized dogs.
 They stand in height up to 26 inches and weigh up to 75 pounds.

-They are a very intelligent breed and form strong relationship bonds with their owners.
-They are a high energy breed and need to be mentally stimulated, as well as physically.
-They have a long coat, which is predominantly black, sometimes with small white markings.
+They are an intelligent breed and form strong relationship bonds with their owners.
+They are a high-energy breed and need to be stimulated mentally and physically.
+They have a long coat, predominantly black, sometimes with small white markings.

-Another breed from the herding group of the AKC, the Belgian Tervuren is a medium-size dog standing at 26 inches tall and weighing up to 75 pounds.
+Another breed from the herding group of the AKC, the Belgian Tervuren, is a medium-sized dog standing 26 inches tall and weighing up to 75 pounds.

 Mahogany in color, their double coat has a black overlay and a black mask.
 They also have a ruff around the neck.
-They need a lot of exercise and are highly intelligent as well, outsmarting their owners to their amusement.
-The Tervuren is a beautiful looking dog.
+They need a lot of exercises, are intelligent, and outsmart their owners to their amusement.
+The Tervuren is a beautiful-looking dog.

 The coat is made up of three types of hair.
-They have mats, which is hair that is weaved together.
-These create flat layers of felted hair that are also called flocks.
+They have mats, which are hair that is weaved together.
+These create flat layers of felted hair that is also called flocks.
 These flocks protect the dog from predators and cold weather conditions.

-They are a muscular dog, standing up to 23.5 inches and weighing up to 84 pounds.
+They are muscular dogs, standing up to 23.5 inches and weighing up to 84 pounds.